JAForbes/S/README.md

 })
 ```

 The above code will re-run any time `dogBreed` or `thumbnailSize` signal changes.
-If an existing instance of this computation is already running, it will be cancelled, you can inspect the cancellation by using a `try {...} finally {...}` block.
+If an existing instance of this computation is already running, it will be cancelled.
+You can observe the cancellation by using a `try {...} finally {...}` block.

-> 🥸 Why not use async / await?
+> 🤔 Why not use async / await?
 Unlike `async` functions, generators can be suspended and resumed.
 This allows us to track which generator context is active when a signal is referenced even if there's async code in between reads.
 Also generators are cooler than async / await, time we all accepted that.

 Currently a new instance of a generator cancels the old one, after dogfooding this a bit we may decide to expose options that allows you to specify what happens to the old instance when a new one starts.